ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Midterm 2 DAA — iae225.md

 Then we have a choice of including or not if we include it then we get:
 M\[i,j] = M\[ i - 1 , j - w\[i] ] + p\[i] <- the price of i

-- Option 2:
-if we not include
+And to choose whether we include or not we compare that to the choice of not including and select the minimum.
+That not including is the same as forced to include.

-Forced to not include
+**Forced to not include**
 if w\[i] > j then we exclude, and the minimizing would just be above us, the result of not including and using the pieces before us:
 M\[i -1, j]
 ### Code